-But what scared Majorette the most was that Auror Carl Llewellyn had disappeared three days ago.
+What scared Majorette the most was that Auror Carl Llewellyn disappeared three days ago.
 Something told Majorette that Granger was holding true to her promise.
-And that meant the Healer would be getting some unwelcome visitors soon.
+That meant the Healer would be getting some unwelcome visitors soon.

 She had spent the better part of a day setting up wards and traps around her house for protection.
 She had tried to get the Aurors to guard her, but because of the recent fiasco compounded with the loss of some many Aurors, they couldn't spare the personnel to help her.
 Thankfully, Majorette wasn't a slouch when it came to erecting wards.
 She had picked up a few tricks over the years.
 However, her wards did little good.

 Majorette had sensed them before she could hear their approach.
 The hairs on the back of her neck stood up and she knew that the two were standing right behind her.
 She turned and saw Granger, smiling brightly, standing in front of a disfigured wizard in her kitchen.

 "Here, I've brought you that meal I promised," Granger said, holding out a package.
 Majorette could see that the box was wet with some dark and sticky liquid.
 The distinct smell of death wafted from the box.